Pelvic Floor Studies

 A full history and physical examination in the office by a board certified colon and rectal surgeon is the first significant step towards determining the cause of obstructed defecation and/or fecal incontinence.
 Based on the office visit, further studies including anal ultrasound, anal manometry, pudendal nerve terminal motor latency, defecography, dynamic MRI and/ or colonoscopy may be ordered.
 These studies will help your physician determine what the causes of obstructed defecation and fecal incontinence and therefore what the optimal treatment plan may be.
 It is not unusual for there to be more than one contributing cause to pelvic floor dysfunction.
 This is also true for fecal incontinence.

 Defecography is a real-time radiologic study of defecation or the passage of a bowel movement.
-It is performed in the radiology department at Cedars Sinai.
+It is performed in the radiology department at Anne Arundel Medical Center.
 As part of the test, you will be asked to drink some oral contrast so the small bowel can be seen on the X-ray.
 You will also have a special paste placed into the rectum to simulate a bowel movement.
 The paste is also designed to be seen on X-ray.
 This study will give anatomic information about possible blockage that can occur during a bowel movement and lead to incomplete passage of stool or even trapping of stool which is expelled at a later point in time leading to passive fecal soiling.

 Dynamic Pelvic Floor MRI